 The best leading ladies in the West End

-International Women's Day is a day to celebrate the power of womanhood in all its glory.
+Celebrate the power of womanhood in all its glory.
 From empowering performances to inspiring music, or the incredible female characters portrayed on stage, women in the theatre continue to make strides.
 Many theatre actresses are given the title of "West End leading lady", as a testamaent to the ways they command a stage.

-So, to champion the incredible performances that women have given over the years, here's some of the best leading ladies of all time in the West End.
+To champion the incredible performances that women have given over the years, here's some of the best leading ladies of all time in the West End.
 Some of these actresses are even starring in upcoming West End productions, and you won't want to miss them.

 Few West End stars can list a career quite like Bonnie Langford can.
 Making her West End debut at just seven years old in Gone With the Wind and a Broadway debut in Gypsy at nine, Langford was clearly destined for a special career.

 From Rumpleteazer in Cats to the title role in Sweet Charity, Roxie Hart in Chicago to The Lady of the Lake in Spamalot, Langford has been commanding the stage for over 40 years, and that trend is set to continue.
 Recently, she's given show-stealing performances as Dorothy Brock in 42nd Street Roz in 9 to 5 and Evangeline Harcourt in Anything Goes.

 A West End leading lady for the younger generation, Carrie Hope Fletcher built up a solid theatre career from an early age.
 In fact, her theatre CV could list Les Miserables, Chitty Chitty Bang Bang and Mary Poppins before turning 13.
 Her adult debut seemed to start off as a repeat of her younger years, playing Eponine in Les Miserables too and Truly Scrumptious in Chitty Chitty Bang Bang, but that's where the similarities end.